The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Introduction

 and we define the Carnot-Carath\'eodory distance between two points $x,y\in\mathbb{H}$ to be

 Write $d(x)=d(x,e)$, where $e$ is the identity.

-\begin{Remark} This distance function is well defined as a result of Chow's theorem, which states that every two points in $\mathbb{H}$ can be joined by an admissible curve (see for example [B-L-U],[Grom]). \end{Remark}
+\begin{Remark} This distance function is well defined as a result of Chow's theorem, which states that every two points in $\mathbb{H}$ can be joined by an admissible curve (see for example \cite{B-L-U},\cite{Grom}). \end{Remark}

 Geodesics are smooth, and are helices in $\mathbb{R}^3$.
 We also have that $x=(x_1, x_2, x_3)\mapsto d(x)$ is smooth for $(x_1, x_2) \neq 0$, but not at points $(0,0, x_3)$, so that the unit ball has singularities on the $x_3$-axis.
 In our analysis, we will frequently use the following two results.
-The first is the well-known fact that the Carnot-Carath\'eodory distance satisfies the eikonal equation (see for example [Mo]): \begin{proposition} Let $\nabla$ be the sub-gradient on $\mathbb{H}$.
+The first is the well-known fact that the Carnot-Carath\'eodory distance satisfies the eikonal equation (see for example \cite{Mo}): \begin{proposition} Let $\nabla$ be the sub-gradient on $\mathbb{H}$.
 Then $|\nabla d(x)|=1$ for all $x=(x_1, x_2, x_3)\in\mathbb{H}$ such that $(x_1, x_2)\neq0$. \end{proposition} We must be careful in dealing with the notion of $\Delta d$, since it will have singularities on the $x_3$-axis.
-However, the following proposition from [I-P] provides some control of these singularities. \begin{proposition} Let $\Delta$ be the sub-Laplacian on $\mathbb{H}$.
+However, the following proposition from \cite{I-P} provides some control of these singularities. \begin{proposition} Let $\Delta$ be the sub-Laplacian on $\mathbb{H}$.
 There exists a constant $K_{0}$ such that $\Delta d \leq \frac{K_{0}}{d}$ in the sense of distributions. \end{proposition}